 What is Parental Responsibility?

 Parental Responsibility (PR) is defined in s.3(1)(a) Children Act 1989 as “all the rights, duties, powers, responsibilities and authority that a parent of a child has in relation to the child and his property by law.”
-By its very definition PR is a wide concept and it is not realistically possible to define each and every area that PR will cover.
-Its aim therefore is give the parent responsibility for taking all the important decisions in the child’s life.
+By its very definition, PR is a wide concept, and it is not realistically possible to define each and every area that PR will cover.
+Its aim, therefore, is to give the parent responsibility for taking all the important decisions in the child’s life.
 Some common areas include: education, faith and diet.

 How can you acquire Parental Responsibility?

 According to s.2 Children Act 1989 a child’s mother will always have PR for her child.

 The child’s father can acquire PR in the following ways:

 - He will automatically acquire PR if the parents were married at the time of the birth

 - He marries the mother after the birth

 - He is registered as the child’s father on the birth certificate (this will only apply if the child was born after 1 December 2003)